Asian shares gain after Wall Street's rally, but hopes are tempered by trade war uncertainties

 Many retailers rose because much of what they sell comes from China and elsewhere in Asia.
 Best Buy jumped 6.6%, and Amazon rallied 8.1%.

-Stocks of smaller U.S. companies rallied on Monday.
-Their livelihoods depend more on the strength of the U.S. economy than their bigger and more insulated rivals, and the smaller stocks in the Russell 2000 index jumped 3.4%.
+Smaller U.S. companies whose livelihoods depend more on the strength of the U.S. economy than their bigger rivals saw strong gains, with the Russell 2000 index jumping 3.4%.

 Apparel companies that source much of their supplies from China also gained.
 Lululemon leaped 8.7% and Nike rose 7.3%.